omonchav/omonchav.github.io/_projects/kinematics-project/index.md

 ---
 layout: post
 title: 4 Bar Mechanism Kinematics of Dynamics project
 description: This project involved designing, prototyping, and analyzing a functional four-bar linkage mechanism to simulate an oil pump.
-Using SolidWorks, a scaled prototype was modeled and 3D-printed using PLA material.
+Using SolidWorks, a scaled prototype was modeled and 3D-printed using ABS material.
 Position, velocity, and acceleration analyses were conducted for the mechanism, comparing theoretical calculations with SolidWorks simulations.
-I was in charge of the electronics, design, motion analysis and printer prepping for this project.
 An Arduino Uno was programmed to control a servo motor, enabling real-time actuation of the linkage.
-The analysis aspect involved determining an error calculation into the real model and what a motion study/analysis using solidworks would produce.
-For ease of prototyping and verifying theoretical calculations, PLA was used in order to model the problem statement mechanism.
 The project demonstrated hands-on skills in CAD, motion analysis, and embedded system programming while highlighting the influence of friction, weight, and real-world factors on the performance of physical models.
 skills:
   - SolidWorks modeling
   - Motion analysis